Chadwick School: Robotics

 In 2011, the school added an optional robotics class to its science curriculum and moved into a larger room previously occupied by the maintenance department.
 In 2014, the team had 30 members and had to move to a much larger classroom.

-In 2015, the team had 12 students.

 Chadwick Robotics also collaborates with the robotics program at the Chadwick International campus in Songdo, South Korea, sharing engineering techniques and innovative strategies for each year's contest.